 - you want to learn about direct response copywriting and marketing,

-- you’re looking for new, inspiring ideas to apply on your campaigns, or
+- you’re looking for new, inspiring ideas to apply to your campaigns, or

 - you need the services of a copywriter who knows about financial services.

-If I address anything other than any one of those three points, you will leave as soon as you got in because I’m not addressing your concerns.
+If I address anything other than those three points, you will leave as soon as you get in because I’m not addressing your concerns.
 And if you get too creative and stop treating the interests of your market, your audience will leave you just as quickly.

-When You Add Entertainment to Your Advertising, Let It Be Dramatic
+If You Will Add Entertainment to Your Advertising, Then Let It Be Dramatic

 Do you still want to present creative advertising copywriting?
 Go for drama instead of comedy – craft a story that keeps the reader hooked to your presentation from beginning to end.